DerekCresswell/GameDesign11/4 Platformer/5 ParallaxEffect.md

 }
 ```

 Now our object should move based on the player.
-But it should actually be oppisite of the player.
+But it should actually be opposite of the player.
 That makes it a little bit different.\
 First we will store our current position to a variable so we can edit it.
 Then we change the `x` direction to the *negative* of the object we are following's `x` position.\
 Then we set our position back to our position variable.
 That should look like this :